 Security Federal Corporation Announces Fourth Quarter and Annual Earnings

-/EIN News/ -- AIKEN, S.C., Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Security Federal Corporation (the “Company”) (OTCBB: SFDL), the holding company for Security Federal Bank (the “Bank”), today announced earnings and financial results for the quarter and year ended December 31, 2022.
+AIKEN, S.C., Feb.
+06, 2023 (GLOBE NEWSWIRE) -- Security Federal Corporation (the "Company") SFDL, the holding company for Security Federal Bank (the "Bank"), today announced earnings and financial results for the quarter and year ended December 31, 2022.

 Quarterly net income increased $1.3 million, or 62.2%, to $3.3 million, or $1.01 per common share, for the fourth quarter of 2022 compared to $2.0 million, or $0.62 per common share, for the fourth quarter of 2021.
 The increase in net earnings was primarily attributable to an increase in net interest income, as the increase in interest income exceeded the increase in interest expense.
 The increase in net interest income was partially offset by a decrease in non-interest income.